gosukehommaEX/adaptive2in1binary/README.md

 **Note**: The scripts must be run from the `examples/` folder because they reference each other and generate output files in the current directory.

-### Method 2: Direct execution from GitHub

-Alternatively, you can download the repository as a ZIP file from GitHub, extract it, and run the scripts as described above.

 ### Required Packages for Examples

 The example scripts require the following additional packages: